alademann/SublimeText3-Packages/GitGutter/README.md

 #### Non Blocking Mode
 By default, GitGutter runs in the same thread which can block if it starts to perform slowly.
 Usually this isn't a problem but depending on the size of your file or repo it can be.
 If you set `non_blocking` to `true` then GitGutter will run in a seperate thread and will not block.
 This does cause a slight delay between when you make a modification and when the icons update in the gutter.
 This is a ***Sublime Text 3 only feature***, ST2 users can turn off live mode if performance is an issue.

+#### Debounce Delay
+When using non_blocking mode, delay update of gutter icons by the following amount (in milliseconds).
+Useful for performance issues.
+Default 1000 (1 second).

 #### Live Mode
 By default, GitGutter detects changes every time the file is modified.
 If you experience performance issues you can set it to only run on save by setting `live_mode` to `false`.